The “Iced French” Manicure Is Spring’s Coolest Take On A Classic

 How do you create the iced French manicure?

-This look is all about layering sheer colors with soft textures, but it’s actually quite simple to achieve.
+This look is all about layering sheer colours with soft textures, but it’s actually quite simple to achieve.
 To start, a milky base is needed to keep everything feeling light and dream-like.
-Carmelina is clear that the key to this look is opting for a milky white color and avoiding a pink base.
+Carmelina is clear that the key to this look is opting for a milky white colour and avoiding a pink base.

 Try something like Manucurist’s Green Natural Nail Polish in Milky White, £14.
 Next, a soft chrome top coat — Carmelina suggests a classic pearlescent shade — for the “signature iced effect”.
-Ask your manicurist for The Gel Bottle's Pearl Chrome Pigment, $12.99, or try Essie's Original Nail Art Studio Special Effects Nail Polish Topcoat in Cosmic Chrome, $13, at home.
+Try The Gel Bottle Pearl Chrome Pigment, £12, or Essie Original Nail Art Studio Special Effects Nail Polish Topcoat in Cosmic Chrome, £8.99.

 AdvertisementADVERTISEMENT